 The Company has put in place a whistle-blowing policy to provide an avenue to all employees and external parties to report any concern or complaint regarding questionable accounting or auditing matters, internal controls, disclosure matters, conflict of interest, insider trading, collusion with competitors, serious breaches of the Group policy, unsafe work practices or any other matters involving fraud, corruption and employee misconduct.
+The Audit Committee is responsible for oversight and monitoring of whistleblowing exclusively and ensures protection of the whistle-blower against detrimental or unfair treatment.
 No whistle-blowing report regarding the abovementioned concerns was received by the AC during the financial year under review.

-A dedicated and secured e-mail address is established to allow whistle-blowers to contact the AC members directly.
+A dedicated and secured e-mail address ac@chaswood.com.my is established to allow whistle-blowers to contact the AC members directly.
 All concerns or irregularities raised will be treated in confidence and every effort will be made to ensure that confidentiality is maintained throughout the process.